Thailand Phuket

 Phuket Marriott Resort & Spa drone image with the beach on

-Wow!
 With its own beach and multiple pools, you might never want to leave.
 There is a free shuttle to Patong if you do, though. ©Phuket Marriott Resort & Spa (adlink)

 Phuket Marriott Resort & Spa premier room

-Room with a king-size bed and a balcony offering a sea view.
+This is a room with a king-size bed and a balcony offering a sea view.
 By the way, the beautiful Freedom Beach is just nearby. ©Phuket Marriott Resort & Spa (adlink)

 Rak Elegant Hotel Patong from the outside